appsecco/dvna/docs/solution/a1-injection.md

 By injecting a single quote `'`, we see an error has occurred.
 ![sqli1](/resources/sqli1.png "SQLi Trigger")

-An attacker can exploit this further and obtain potentially sensitive information from the database
+An attacker can exploit this further and obtain potentially sensitive information from the database by supplying the input `' UNION SELECT password,1 from Users where login='user' #`
 ![sqli2](/resources/sqli2.png "Exploiting SQLi")

 **Vulnerable Code snippet**